-The police are of opinion that he has gone to Australia, and have wired a description of him to the Australian police, with the request that he may be detained in custody.
+The police are of the opinion that he has gone to Australia, and have wired a description of him to the Australian police, with the request that he may be detained in custody.

-He left the neighbourhood on Monday, 3rd February, and was seen to enter a cab at the door of his house about eight o’clock in the evening.
+He left the neighbourhood on Monday, 3rd February, and was seen to enter a cab at the door of his house at about eight o’clock in the evening.

 A gentleman living in the neighbourhood says he knew the man well, and he was surprised that he had gone away without communicating with him.

 A barmaid in the employ of Mr. Troden last saw the man, when he borrowed a cigar-box from her to pack some things in to take away with him.

 His last remark to her was, “I’m going away; compulsory retirement without notice.””